The Fort Stewart and Hunter Army Airfield Exceptional Family Member Program team is here to help.

 There are two key components of EFMP.
 Army Community Service EFMP provides information and referral, recreational programs, respite care, advocacy, education support, and non-clinical case management services.
 The Winn Army Community Hospital (WACH) EFMP office is here to assist Families with enrollment, disenrollment, updates, and overseas screenings.
 Our offices work together in a collaborative effort to bring the best possible support to our Military Families.

 The Exceptional Family Member Program, is a mandatory enrollment program that works with other Military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support, and personal services to Family Members with special needs.
 The Exceptional Family Member Program is governed by Army Regulation, AR 608-75.
 It is designed to assist active duty personnel with Exceptional Family Members (EFMs) who have special physical, emotional, developmental, or intellectual needs during assignments/reassignments .
 Enrollment is based upon the individual medical and educational requirements of DEERS enrolled Family members of active duty Military personnel.
-Enrollment updates are required every 3 years or if the condition changes.

 What EFMP Offers